-Modem Features
+Router Features

-The DSL-300T ADSL Modem utilizes the latest ADSL enhancements to provide a reliable Internet portal suitable for most small to medium sized offices.
-DSL-300T advantages include:
+The DSL-500T ADSL Router utilizes the latest ADSL enhancements to provide a reliable Internet portal suitable for most small to medium sized offices.
+DSL-500T advantages include:

-- PPP (Point-to-Point Protocol) Security The DSL-300T ADSL Modem supports PAP (Password Authentication Protocol) and CHAP (Challenge Handshake Authentication Protocol) for PPP connections. - DHCP Support Dynamic Host Configuration Protocol automatically and dynamically assigns al LAN IP settings to each host on your network.
-This eliminates the need to reconfigure every host whenever changes in network topology occur. - Network Address Translation (NAT) For small office environments, the DSL-300T allows multiple users on the LAN to access the Internet concurrently through a single Internet account.
+- PPP (Point-to-Point Protocol) Security The DSL-500T ADSL Router supports PAP (Password Authentication Protocol) and CHAP (Challenge Handshake Authentication Protocol) for PPP connections. - DHCP Support Dynamic Host Configuration Protocol automatically and dynamically assigns al LAN IP settings to each host on your network.
+This eliminates the need to reconfigure every host whenever changes in network topology occur. - Network Address Translation (NAT) For small office environments, the DSL-500T allows multiple users on the LAN to access the Internet concurrently through a single Internet account.
 This provides Internet access to everyone in the office for the price of a single user. - NAT improves network security in effect by hiding the private network behind one global and visible IP address.
-NAT address mapping can also be used to link two IP domains via a LAN-to-LAN connection. - TCP/IP (Transfer Control Protocol/Internet Protocol) The DSL-300T supports TCP/IP protocol, the language used for the Internet.
-It is compatible with access servers manufactured by major vendors. - ATM (Asynchronous Transfer Mode) The DSL-300T supports Bridged Ethernet over ATM (RFC1483), IP over ATM (RFC1577) and PPP over ATM (RFC 2364). - Precise ATM Traffic Shaping Traffic shaping is a method of controlling the flow rate of ATM data cells.
-This function helps to establish the Quality of Service for ATM data transfer. - G.hs (Auto-handshake) This allows the Modem to automatically choose either the G.lite or G.dmt ADSL connection standards. - High Performance Very high rates of data transfer are possible with the Modem.
-Up to eight Mbps downstream bit rate using the G.dmt. - Easy Installation The DSL-300T uses a web-based graphical user interface program for convenient management access and easy set up.
-Any common web browser software can be used to manage the Modem.
+NAT address mapping can also be used to link two IP domains via a LAN-to-LAN connection. - TCP/IP (Transfer Control Protocol/Internet Protocol) The DSL-500T supports TCP/IP protocol, the language used for the Internet.
+It is compatible with access servers manufactured by major vendors. - RIP-1/RIP-2 The DSL-500T supports both RIP-1 and RIP-2 exchanges with other routers.
+Using both versions lets the Router to communicate with all RIP enabled devices. - Static Routing This allows you to select a data path to a particular network destination that will remain in the routing table and never "age out".
+If you wish to define a specific route that will always be used for data traffic from your LAN to a specific destination within your LAN (for example to another router or a server) or outside your network (to a ISP defined default gateway for instance). - Default Routing This allows you to choose a default path for incoming data packets for which the destination address is unknown.
+This is particularly useful when if the Router functions as the sole connection to the Internet. - ATM (Asynchronous Transfer Mode) The DSL-500T supports Bridged Ethernet over ATM (RFC1483), IP over ATM (RFC1577) and PPP over ATM (RFC 2364). - Precise ATM Traffic Shaping Traffic shaping is a method of controlling the flow rate of ATM data cells.
+This function helps to establish the Quality of Service for ATM data transfer. - G.hs (Auto-handshake) This allows the Router to automatically choose either the G.lite or G.dmt ADSL connection standards. - High Performance Very high rates of data transfer are possible with the Router.
+Up to eight Mbps downstream bit rate using the G.dmt. - Full Network Management The DSL-500T incorporates SNMP (Simple Network Management Protocol) support for web-based management and text-based network management via an RS-232 or Telnet connection. - Telnet Connection The Telnet enables a network manager to access the Router's management software remotely. - Easy Installation The DSL-500T uses a web-based graphical user interface program for convenient management access and easy set up.
+Any common web browser software can be used to manage the Router.